This post may contain affiliate links. Please read my disclosure policy.

 First up there’s a decadent, fudge-y brownie base layer.
 Then, a creamy vanilla cheesecake layer.
 Topped off with a sweet and fruity frosting, made with strawberry jam.

 Need more cheesecake recipes?
 Of course you do!

-Cute little Neapolitan inspired desserts made up of brown/white/pink layers.
+Cute little Neapolitan inspired cheesecake bites made up of brown/white/pink layers.
 Perfect for entertaining, and whimsical as all get-out!

 - 1 box brownie mix (plus ingredients to make the batter)

 Make the brownie batter according to package directions.

 In a mini cheesecake pan, add about 2 Tbs of batter to each well.
 Tap pan on counter to make the batter settle evenly.